stig/www.brautaset.org/_posts/2013-03-01-what-now-for-sbjson.md

 will receive various parts of the document as soon as they are parsed. *You never **have** to hold the entire structure in memory.* It also means that if you're downloading a long array over a slow link, you can *start showing results before the entire array has finished downloading*.
 I chose the NSData chunks interface rather than a NSStream one because it plays better with NSURLConnection and other HTTP libraries.
 It was also simpler to implement and test.
-(I experimented with using NSStream for a while, but made a real hash of it.)

 If you're adding JSON support to an iOS 4.x (or lower) app at this point, I think having to call `[[SBJsonParser new] objectWithString:foo]` rather than `[foo JSONValue]` is probably going to be the least of your problems.
 Thus, version 3.2 saw the category methods deprecated, and will be removed in V4.
 This will allow me to keep focusing on keeping SBJson relevant.

-(More and more, this will be the streaming support.)
+---

 The main reasons for cutting the category methods are: